NetBrainAPI/NetBrain-REST-API-R10.1/REST APIs Documentation/Tenants and Domains Management/Share Tenant Automation Resources.md

 This API shares the resources by implementing an exporting and importing process from the source tenant to the target tenants.
 The post-share resource status aligns with the system behavior.<br><br>
 Required system privileges:
 1. Domain access of the source resource allocated domain.
-2. ShareResourceManagement privilege to domains of the target tenants.
+2. ShareResourceManagement privilege to any domain/domains of the target tenants.

 ## Detail Information